SebastianClaesson/netbox/docs/configuration/security.md

 If true, all non-HTTPS requests will be automatically redirected to use HTTPS.

-!!! warning
+> [!WARNING]
-    Ensure that your frontend HTTP daemon has been configured to forward the HTTP scheme correctly before enabling this option.
+> Ensure that your frontend HTTP daemon has been configured to forward the HTTP scheme correctly before enabling this option.
 An incorrectly configured frontend may result in a looping redirect.

 ---